 6 Foods to Prevent Gray Hair

-Grey and white hair is, in fact, a lack of pigmentation and melanin.
-In effect, grey or white hair is actually clear hair and only appears grey because of the way that light is refracted from it.
-So now you know that too.
+There really is nothing more frustrating than uncovering one strand of gray hair that seems to have suddenly appeared on your head.
+It's like that uninvited party guest who just doesn't seem to get the hint!
+Gray and white hair is, in fact, a lack of pigmentation and melanin.
+In effect, gray or white hair is actually clear hair and only appears gray because of the way that light is refracted from it.
+So now you know that!

 Chickpeas contain some of the highest concentrations of vitamin B9.
 A cup of them packs a whopping 1,114 micrograms of B-9, nearly three times the RDA of 400 micrograms.

-Low levels of vitamin B12 can lead to fatigue, shortness of breath, and yes, dry, thinning and prematurely grey hair.
-You can keep your B12 levels topped up by consuming lots of eggs, cheese, milk and chicken.
-"We know that stress uses up vitamin B, and some studies have shown that taking large doses of certain B vitamins (B6, B12, folic acid) have begun to reverse the process of greying in three months," says trichologist Sara Allison.
+Low levels of vitamin B12 can lead to fatigue, shortness of breath, and yes, dry, thinning, and prematurely gray hair.
+You can keep your B12 levels topped up by consuming lots of eggs, cheese, milk, and chicken.
+"We know that stress uses up vitamin B, and some studies have shown that taking large doses of certain B vitamins (B6, B12, folic acid) have begun to reverse the process of graying in three months," says trichologist Sara Allison.
 "The hairs revert to white when the vitamins are stopped."